top of page

 At Swain Hall Black Box Theatre in Chapel Hill

 Immediately following each performance, we ask our audiences to join in the creative process, providing feedback critical to the development of the work as it moves forward.
-All performances and discussions are free and open to the public.
+All performances and discussions are free and open to the public, with the exception of Live from Chapel Hill! and Changing Same: The Cold-Blooded Murder of Booker T. Spicely.

 processSeries_logos_2020-21-blackTransparent.png